MineFayyadh789/Project-4JD-UI/README.md

-### IMPORTANT NOTE: It is only viable to use it in 1280x720 resolution, for 1080 pixel height format I will bring it later, also, make sure you haven't changed the safezone screen values.
-And finally, it only works for the latest Beta version.
+### IMPORTANT NOTE: It is only viable to use it in 1080p resolution, for 720p pixel height format I will bring it later.
+And yes, it only works for the latest version.

 # VDX: Project 4JD UI